-The policy described here applies to all students, faculty, Fellows, Teaching Assistants, and administrators involved in the Mathematics in Finance program.
-All must make a serious commitment to academic integrity.
-It is a shared responsibility.
+The policy described here applies to all students, faculty, fellows, graders, and administrators involved in the Mathematics in Finance Master’s program.
+All must make a serious commitment to academic integrity, as it is a shared responsibility.
 The consequences of cheating are serious for the cheater and for the program as a whole.

-- Students should report cheating incidents they observe to the program administrator or to faculty members.
-They should report situations that encourage cheating, such as extreme workloads, graders or instructors who tolerate or do not detect obvious cheating, or improperly supervised exams.
+- Students are required to immediately report cheating incidents they observe to the program administrator or to a faculty member.
+In addition, they should report situations that encourage cheating, such as extreme workloads, graders or instructors who tolerate or do not detect obvious cheating, or improperly supervised exams.

 - During an exam, students may not communicate in any way, nor use any materials or technology not explicitly permitted by the instructor, other than pens and pencils.
-One student may not look at another student's test.
+No cellphone or other electronic devices may be used during the exam; they should be stored away.
+Students may not look at each other’s test during the exam.

-- A student caught cheating on an assignment may have his or her grade for the class reduced by one letter for a first offense and the grade reduced to F for a second offense.
-Cheating on an exam will result in an F for the class.
+- A student caught cheating on an assignment may have their grade for the class reduced by one letter at the first offense and their grade reduced to an F at the second offense.
+Cheating on an exam will immediately result in an F for the class.
 Repeated offenses or offenses in multiple classes may result in more serious penalties including expulsion from the program.

 - Students are not allowed to record (photography, audio and/or video) any lectures, seminars, or other school activities or sessions without written permission of the instructor(s).

 - Students are not permitted to share course materials outside of class without written permission of the instructor(s).

 All disciplinary actions will be taken in accordance with the policies of the NYU Graduate School of Arts and Science.